imCipri/sdcProj1_nd013-c1-vision-starter/README.md

 **Note**: Both processes will display some Tensorflow warnings, which can be ignored.
 You may have to kill the evaluation script manually using
 `CTRL+C`.

-To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
-You will report your findings in the writeup.
+To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/` on a new terminal.

 ### Improve the performances